miamiyankee13/ff-convos-api/README.md

 * Remove a comment from a strain
 * Add a player to a user
 * Remove a player from a user
+* Get all user players
+* Get all user players by position
 * Register user
 * Authenticate user
 * Refresh authentication